-Moscow may well be Russia’s most cosmopolitan city, but St. Petersburg is clearly the beating heart of the country.
+Moscow may well be Russia’s most cosmopolitan city, but St. Petersburg is the country’s beating heart.
 It is the cultural and historical hub of Russia.
-In fact, the city has a regal feeling, and in many ways, is quite inspiring.
+The city has a regal feeling and is quite inspiring in many ways.
 So, whether you already know the important places worth visiting or perhaps still open to suggestions, here’s a small list of things to do in St. Petersburg.

 State Hermitage Museum

 The museum lives up to its sterling reputation and has an enormous collection of over three million items, out of which only a fraction of it is displayed to visitors.
-Founded way back in time when Empress Catherine the Great started collecting work of art in the late 1700s, the museum wasn’t open to the public until 1852.
-In fact, it is the second-largest museum in the world after France’s Louvre.
+Founded way back when Empress Catherine the Great started collecting work of art in the late 1700s, the museum wasn’t open to the public until 1852.
+It is the second-largest museum in the world after France’s Louvre.

 Peter and Paul Fortress

 As the name implies, it was built to protect the state from foreign attacks.
 Though initially constructed back in 1703, it was later modified and extended for over four decades!
-It never saw any real action but has a dark story behind it, as during the Bolshevik revolution in the early 20th Century, it served as execution quarters.
-While the fortress walls offer panoramic views of the place around, the sandy riverside beach is the perfect spot for sunbathing.
+It never saw any real action but has a dark story behind it, as, during the Bolshevik revolution in the early 20th Century, it served as execution quarters.
+While the fortress walls offer panoramic views of the place, the sandy riverside beach is the perfect spot for sunbathing.

 Rivers and Canals

-The canals in the city once played an important role in preventing floods, and though they still do keep the rising waters at bay, the canals are now also used for beautiful cruises down the Neva.
-The canals stretch over 300 kilometres and have over 800 bridges for pedestrians an
+The canals in the city once played an important role in preventing floods, and though they still keep the rising waters at bay, the canals are now also used for beautiful cruises down the Neva.
+The canals stretch over 300 kilometers and have over 800 bridges for pedestrians a

 d traffic.
 While the Griboyedov Canal flows under 21 bridges and covers most of the city’s historical landmarks, the shorter one, the Winter Canal, passes by the Hermitage Theatre and the Winter Palace.